grame-cncm/faustwasm/README.md

 # FaustWasm

-The Faust Web Audio library provides a high level Javascript API over the [Faust](https://faust.grame.fr) compiler.
-The interface is designed to be used with [TypeScript](https://www.typescriptlang.org/), but describes and documents the API for pure Javascript as well.
-The WebAssembly version of [Faust Compiler](https://github.com/grame-cncm/faust) is for [Node.js](https://nodejs.org) and web browsers, built with [Emscripten](https://emscripten.org/) 3.1.31.
+The FaustWasm library presents a convenient, high-level API that wraps around [Faust](https://faust.grame.fr) compiler.
+This library's interface is primarily designed for [TypeScript](https://www.typescriptlang.org/) usage, although it also provides API descriptions and documentation for pure JavaScript.
+The WebAssembly version of the Faust Compiler, compatible with both [Node.js](https://nodejs.org) and web browsers, has been compiled using [Emscripten](https://emscripten.org/) 3.1.31.

+The library offers functionality for compiling Faust DSP code into WebAssembly, enabling its utilization as WebAudio nodes within a standard WebAudio node graph.
+Moreover, it supports offline rendering scenarios.
+Furthermore, supplementary tools can be employed for generating SVGs from Faust DSP programs.

 ## Usage